krylofficiall/volvox-chat/README.md

 * Time library
 * Working lan network with open access to files

 	Instruction for setup Volvox Chat

 Before the start unzip content from archieve to open access.
 Next open this folder for all users in lan connection.Create a copy of Volvox Chat.py on your working directory.
 Furter compete the registration and start chatting with Volvox Chat users!
+	(For the exe version, just open the Volvox file chat.exe and move the program folder to shared access)